rockset/rockset-go-client/openapi/docs/InvertedIndexGroupEncodingOptions.md

 NewInvertedIndexGroupEncodingOptionsWithDefaults instantiates a new InvertedIndexGroupEncodingOptions object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetFormatVersion

+`func (o *InvertedIndexGroupEncodingOptions) GetFormatVersion() int64`

+GetFormatVersion returns the FormatVersion field if non-nil, zero value otherwise.

+### GetFormatVersionOk

+`func (o *InvertedIndexGroupEncodingOptions) GetFormatVersionOk() (*int64, bool)`

+GetFormatVersionOk returns a tuple with the FormatVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFormatVersion

+`func (o *InvertedIndexGroupEncodingOptions) SetFormatVersion(v int64)`

+SetFormatVersion sets FormatVersion field to given value.

+### HasFormatVersion

+`func (o *InvertedIndexGroupEncodingOptions) HasFormatVersion() bool`

+HasFormatVersion returns a boolean if a field has been set.

 ### GetGroupSize